 1 teaspoon nutmeg

 1/2 teaspoon cinnamon

 2 jalapeno peppers, seeded and chopped (you can cut back to one or omit entirely if you don’t like it spicy)

 Slice the tofu into thick slabs then lay the slices on several layers of paper towels or on a clean dish towel and place a heavy plate or skillet on top.
-Let it sit for an hour or two.
+Let it sit for at least 15 minutes, ideally for an hour or two.
 Pressing the tofu is a way to get the extra moisture out – and the drier you can get the tofu, the more of the flavorful marinade it can absorb.

 Puree all the rest of the ingredients in a blender or food processor to create the marinade.
 Place the tofu slices in a bowl, pour in the marinade, making sure to coat all the slices, and cover.
 Let it sit for an hour or two, flipping the slices about halfway through